 Stress in America statistics are clear:

 Americans are experiencing more pressure than ever.
 Some of the most frequent causes include concerns about the economy, work, and money.
-Additionally, another constant source of stress for Americans is fear about job stability.
-Almost half of the survey participants (49%) expressed fear over losing their job in the foreseeable future.
+Moreover, nearly half of all Americans display their stress levels are getting worse instead of better.

 Conversely, fear paralyzes the remaining 57% of respondents.
 Because it comes in many different forms, general stress can quickly worsen people’s pre-existing conditions or underlying health problems.

 But there’s a difference across generations: